-La Quinta Arts Foundation former visual arts scholar Marnie Navarro, also known as MLN17, is a Southern California-based multi-disciplinary artist.
+La Quinta Arts Foundation former scholar Marnie Navarro, also known as MLN17, is a Southern California-based multi-disciplinary artist.
 She shares news of her creative projects and latest mural 8-Bit Frida, commissioned by the Agnes Pelton Society.

 8-Bit Frida is a tribute to Frida Kahlo, the famed Mexican Surrealist feminist painter and revolutionary political activist.
 The design seeks to reframe this important historical art figure in a contemporary style with vibrant colors and a playful nod to the advent of computer graphics by deliberately pixelating an original color portrait of the artist.
 Kahlo is flanked by an expansive blue sky and fluffy white clouds with yellow block typeface – ‘You don’t need feet when you have wings to fly’.
 This artwork is a dedication to the women who are and will become catalysts for change, shaping the course of our collective history for the betterment of humanity, and to the men who will support this vision for the future.